Marzum

 Much of Marzum's economy is centered around its trade in precious luxury goods, chiefly incense and gems.
 Aromatic resin from the torchwood trees is harvested in the dry northern hills of the province, furnishing frankincense and myrrh, while the ishmarila of the coastal cliffs similarly offer its ruby-red sap for both incense and perfume.
 The lovely violet-red marzite, found almost exclusively in the Endless Mountains, is not only used in jewelry, but is often crushed to form a glistening powder that has the power to neutralize poisons.
 Other precious materials of the province include maysali quartz, dragonblood, treestone, and celeirite.

 More pragmatically, the pine and cedar clad slopes of the mountains are a source of timber and tar for the ships of the caliphate, as well as lumber for buildings and furniture.
 Fruit from the coastal plains includes lemons and limes, lusks, dates and figs, and numerous types of melon, which may be consumed as they are or used to make a variety of candies, cordials, and pastries.
 Pistachios and honey are also harvested here, leading to Marzum's reputation for some of the best baklava in the caliphate.
+The presence of regular snowfall in the highlands is also used to advantage, as some amount of it is collected every winter, compressed into blocks, and transported down to the plain to be stored in subterranean chambers during the summer months.
+Here it is used to make the delicious iced sherbet for which Marzum is also justly famed.

 A less tangible component of the province's economy is its role as a destination of pilgrims and curious travelers, who come from near and far to visit its many sites of religious importance and historical interest.